Best Blender of 2021

 Best Bang for the Buck

-If the price tag of the top models is well outside your budget, then it's worth checking out the NutriBullet ZNBF30400Z.
-We were surprised by the excellent performance from this budget blender, holding its own against other models that cost significantly more.
-It makes excellent smoothies, blended beverages, and even excelled in some of the more difficult blending tasks, such as pureeing nut butter and grating hard cheeses.
+If the top models' price tags are well outside your budget, then it's worth checking out the NutriBullet ZNBF30400Z.
+We were surprised by this budget blender's excellent performance, holding its own against other models that cost significantly more.
+It makes excellent blended beverages and smoothies, and even excelled in some of the more difficult blending tasks, such as grating hard cheeses and pureeing nut butter.
 The NutriBullet can even heat soup to serving temperature while it's blending — something only the most powerful blenders can do.

-We did discover, however, that the budget price of the NutriBullet comes with some compromises.
-This blender is a bit less convenient and user-friendly to operate.
-It lacks any automatic preset cycles for different blending tasks and doesn't have a digital timer, so you'll have to play it by ear until you get used to how long it takes to blend on the different power cycles.
+However, we discovered that the budget price of the NutriBullet comes with some compromises.
+This blender is a bit less user-friendly and convenient to operate.
+It doesn't have a digital timer and lacks any automatic preset cycles for different blending tasks, so you'll have to play it by ear until you get used to how long it takes to blend on the different power cycles.
 We also think it's a little difficult to clean under the blade.
-However, we found that these issues were overshadowed by the cost savings from this product over the top tier models.
+However, we found these issues to be forgivable due to the cost savings this product offers over the top tier models.

 Read review: NutriBullet ZNBF30400Z

 If you are shopping for a blender on the absolute tightest of budgets, then we think the Hamilton Beach 58148A is a fantastic choice.
 This blender is usually one of the cheapest options on the market by far and actually holds its own quite well against some of the premium models.
 It delivered solid results when it came to making smoothies and blended drinks — even making smooth and creamy almond and peanut butter without too much trouble.
 It's overall simple and easy to use, and cleanup is a breeze with a pitcher, blade, and lid that are all dishwasher-safe.